Salamol cfc free inhaler

 Salamol side effects and cautions

 Patients using Salamol Easi-Breathe should have regular follow-up appointments.
-To ensure that the medication reaches the lungs, you should be taught the proper technique for using the inhaler from your doctor or asthma nurse.
+To ensure that the medication reaches the lungs, you should be taught the proper technique for using the inhaler by your doctor or asthma nurse.

 Salamol inhalers may not be suitable for people with certain medical conditions.